gaurav1620/mysql-basics/README.md

 ON DELETE SET NULL;
 ```

 Add a super_id (supervisor id) to the employee table.
 Also observe that a supervisor is himself a employee.
-This can be done because, a table can have a foreign which references its own primary key.
+This can be done because, a table can have a foreign key which references its own primary key.
 ```
 ALTER TABLE employee
 ADD FOREIGN KEY(super_id)